ttaoREtw/ttaoREtw.github.io/_pages/about.md

 ---

 Tao Tu is currently a research assistant in the Department of Electrical Engineering at [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw), where he works with [Prof. Min Sun](https://aliensunmin.github.io).
-He is also a visiting researcher in UCMerced, working with [Prof. Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang).
+He is also a visiting researcher in [UCMerced's VLLab](http://vllab.ucmerced.edu/), working with [Prof. Ming-Hsuan Yang](http://faculty.ucmerced.edu/mhyang).
-His primary research interests lie in the field of 3D computer vision and natural language / speech processing.
 His aspiration is to empower machines with the intelligence to comprehend and engage with their surroundings.
 Currently, his primary areas of focus encompass 3D computer vision and multimodal learning.